juanescobarsv/graphQL-challenge/README.md

 # React Nerdery GraphQL Challenge

-Apollo Client Setup
+Apollo Client Setup:
 Properly configure Apollo Client for GraphQL integration.

-Character Pagination
+Character Pagination:
 Fetch characters using pagination.
 (The API returns 20 characters per page.)
 Trigger fetching the next page when the user scrolls to the bottom of the list.

-Character Details
+Character Details:
 Fetch and display character details when a single card is clicked.

-State Management
+State Management:
 Handle loading states for better user experience.
 Implement error handling for potential issues such as network errors or invalid responses.

-UI Design
+UI Design:
 Match the Figma design as closely as possible in terms of layout, colors, typography, and spacing.

-Deployment
+Deployment:
 Deploy the compiled project to Vercel for live access.